juaco93/juaco93/README.md

-- 👋 Hi, I’m @juaco93
+- 👋 Hi, I’m Joaquin.
+I'm a developer from Argentina with background on CS.
-- 👀 I’m interested in learning and messing with new stuff
+- 👀 I’m always interested in learning and messing with new stuff
-- 💞️ I’m looking to collaborate on developing new solutions
+- 💞️ I’m looking to collaborate on teams all around the world, helping them and learning along the way
 - 📫 How to reach me ---> juaco1993@gmail.com